 We stayed in Cartagena for a week, as we are trying to slow down our travels and have more downtime along the way.
 For most families, we would recommend 3-4 days to enjoy most of the attractions and soak up the atmosphere of the city, before heading to the Rosario Islands or to Santa Marta.

-From the airport, you must take an official taxi, but when returning to the airport Uber is a great option.
+When arriving at the Cartagena airport, you must take an official taxi rather than an Uber, but when returning to the airport Uber is a great option.

 Compared to European or US cities, Cartagena is not at all expensive.
 If you have been traveling around other places in Colombia, you will find Cartagena a bit more expensive than cities like Medellín.
 We found hotels for around the same prices as other Colombian cities, but we had to increase our food budget in Cartagena compared to the rest of the country.

-This vibrant city in Colombia is a great place to explore as a family.
+The vibrant city of Cartagena, Colombia is a great place to explore as a family.
 You will find visiting Cartagena with kids to be safe, and easy to navigate.
 The main tourist areas are very safe and separated from the other neighborhoods within the city.
+You’ll find old city walls, wonderful museums, and lots of lively artists and street murals.